-In the event that a situation arises either on or off campus, a "Timely Warning" may be distributed, based on the judgment of the Director of Campus Safety, in consultation with the Dean of Campus Life and Vice President for Student Affairs, the Communications Office, and/or the Title IX Coordinator.
+In the event that a situation arises either on or off campus, a "Timely Warning" may be distributed, based on the judgment of the Director of Campus Safety, in consultation with the Dean of Community Life and Standards, the Communications Office, and/or the Title IX Coordinator.
 When a situation constitutes a serious and ongoing threat to persons as well as property, Timely Warnings can be published through bulletins, e-mails, or texts or on the College's website to inform the College community of the known facts of an incident or to publicize patterns of criminal activity in order to assist members of the Trinity community in preventing further incidents.
 Timely Warnings also include reminders of services available, such as campus shuttle services, walking escorts, emergency call boxes, and other recommendations.